Krnsand/pp4-restaurants/README.md

 #### Make Reservation

 This page is just a reservations form.
-Here the user can choose which restaurant they want to make a reservation at, how many their party will consist of, at what date and time, as well as leave a comment if there is any addintional information the restaurant might need.
+Here the user can choose which restaurant they want to make a reservation at, how many their party will consist of, at what date and time, as well as leave a comment if there is any additional information the restaurant might need.

 ![reservations form](static/assets/img/README-img/reservation-form.png)